michaelcohen716/equity-curation-model/readme.md

 ### **Possible Approaches**
 In an effort to solve some of these digital challenges, **the media industry has been excited about the possibility of directly compensating creators** using micropayments.
 The ability to transfer value on Ethereum with minimal friction and cost has brought that prospect closer to reality.

-On the subject of curating quality, several projects have proposed models that require users to "stake" something of value to back up their claims.
+On the subject of curating quality, several projects have proposed **models that require users to "stake" something of value to back up their claims**.
 Again, Ethereum has made this significantly easier.

 But users and publishers won't willingly change their behavior just because some technical feature is now feasible.
 Struggling digital media **publishers need to build new, superior models where *they* can be the aggregators.**